 The Napa Valley Wine Train has been in operation since 1989 and has now carried several million passengers.
 The wine train can carry nearly 400 passengers through the Napa Valley and usually makes two trips a day.
 The train is pulled by a 1950s era diesel engine.

 During the 3-hour-long, 36-mile round-trip between Napa and St. Helena, passengers can choose to enjoy a gourmet meal prepared on board.
 They can also sample several of the region’s wines available at the wine bar located in one of the lounge cars.

 Napa Valley Wine Train train hosts several special events throughout the year including murder mystery dinner theater, vintner’s luncheons, appellation dinners, and holiday excursions.

 The train offers optional stops for tours of Domaine Chandon Winery in Yountville, Grgich Hills Estate in Rutherford, and a motor coach tour of Raymond Winery in St. Helena and ZD Winery in Napa for an additional fee.

-If you decide not to enjoy a day trip on the Napa Valley Wine Train a second and less expensive options is driving.
+If you decide not to enjoy a day trip on the Napa Valley Wine Train the less expensive option is driving.
 Wine Country Road trip along Highway 29 in Napa Valley.

 Brunch and lunch are casual while dinner trains you should dress for dining fine dining.
-Napa Valley Wine Train • 1275 McKinstry Street, Napa, CA 94559 Reservations: (800) 427-4124
+Napa Valley Wine Train • 1275 McKinstry Street, Napa, CA 94559 Reservations